prantlf/denolint/packages/libdenolint/README.md

 File patterns to ignore when the source directories are scanned.
 I applies only to directories specified on the command line; not to the directories specified by `files.include` from the config file.

+### `dryRun`

+- Type: `Boolean`
+- Default: `false`

+Only lists the files names, which would be processed, without checking their syntax.
+It can be used to learn what files will be processed.

 ### `signal`

 - Type: `AbortSignal`